-Since Star Trek: The Next Generation was set a century later than the original Star Trek series, not only the Enterprise but its shuttlecraft complement had to upgraded as well.
-The job of designing a twenty-fourth century shuttle was Andrew Probert’s who also designed the second television series’ flagship.
+Since Star Trek: The Next Generation was set a century after the original Star Trek series, not only the Enterprise but its shuttlecraft had to upgraded as well.
+The job of designing a twenty-fourth-century shuttle was Andrew Probert’s, who also designed the second series’ flagship.

-As with the original Type 7, the Type 15 shuttle underwent several changes in both its exterior and interior throughout the series’ run.
+As with the original Type 7, the Type 15 shuttle underwent several changes in both its exterior and interior during the series’ run.
 Bernd Schneider has the details at Ex Astris Scientia.

 A new miniature was built under the supervision of Greg Jein and first appeared in the episode “Parallels.”
 Unfortunately, stock shots from the Type 7 were repeatedly used and paired with Type 6 interiors, an inconsistency that continued into Star Trek: Voyager.